Hayden Coulson: Cambridge United (loan)

 On 31 January 2019, Coulson joined League Two club Cambridge United on loan until the end of the season.

 Return to Middlesbrough

 Following his return from his loan at Cambridge, Coulson broke into the Middlesbrough squad for the 2019–20 season.
 He made his league debut for the club on the opening day of the season in a 3–3 away draw with Luton Town.
 On 1 February 2020, Coulson scored a first league goal of his career, equalising fifteen minutes from time in a 1–1 draw with Blackburn Rovers.
 Coulson appeared 29 times in the EFL Championship season, including six times after the return following a break on account of the COVID-19 pandemic.

 Ipswich Town (loan)

 Coulson joined League One side Ipswich Town on loan on 9 August 2021.
-On 31 January 2022, Coulson was recalled by Middlesbrough having made just six appearances for the club.
+On 31 January 2022, Coulson was recalled by Middlesbrough having made six appearances for the club.